Promoting race inclusivity in the workplace: a toolkit for organisations

 - 15% Black and minority ethnic group representation at partnership level

-In order for the firm to monitor the targets, it has formed a Black Diversity Council to hold the firm to account on progress, train staff on anti-racism over the next 12 months and hold all partners and directors accountable for racial diversity in their practices and teams.
+In order for the firm to monitor the targets, it has formed a Black Diversity Council to hold the firm to account on progress, train staff on anti-racism over the next 12 months and hold all partners and directors accountable for ethnic diversity in their practices and teams.

-Mentoring is a constructive, cost effective way to invest in the development of your employees, while allowing positive relationships to form between colleagues and improving inclusion in tandem.
+Mentoring is a constructive, cost-effective way to invest in the development of your employees, while allowing positive relationships to form between colleagues and improving inclusion in tandem.

 Due to many variables, including unconscious and conscious biases, ethnic minority employees may not receive the same organic and informal support as their White colleagues.
 It’s up to an organisation to formalise mentoring and ensure mentoring opportunities are afforded equally.